hav4ik/hav4ik.github.io/articles/_drafts/2019-01-22-mtl-a-practical-survey.md

 - **Still slooooooow** &mdash; as in [Section 3.2][section-3-2], you still have to propagate through the whole network for each task.
 If you don't intend to execute all tasks, just want to save some space, this is not a cons at all.
 - **Still vulnerable** &mdash; this family can still be vulnerable to *fights for resources* or *pretending to share* problems as in [Section 3.1][section-3-1].

+### 3.5.
+Remarks

+I just want to make a quick note that the *Instant Noodles* in [Section 1][section-1] and [Section 2][section-2] can be applied to any of the architectures above, with a limitation that the upper-bound approximation of \eqref{eq:lambdaopt} may not apply to architectures with no explicit enconder/decoder.
+A true *Instant Noodle Architecture* in the future might utilize Neural Architecture Search (NAS) for MTL might be very promising in the future, as the industry is moving towards smaller and faster models.

 [resnet]: https://arxiv.org/abs/1512.03385
 [beyond-shared]: https://openreview.net/forum?id=BkXmYfbAZ
 [ruder-mtl]: https://arxiv.org/abs/1706.05098